Opteo/oxen-queue/README.md

 You'll be happy with Oxen if you:

-*   Have many, many jobs (millions per day isn't unreasonable)
+-   Have many, many jobs (millions per day isn't unreasonable)
-*   You're more interested in throughput than latency when it comes to job completion
+-   You're more interested in throughput than latency when it comes to job completion
-*   You want to be able to run arbitrary queries on the queue using SQL
+-   You want to be able to run arbitrary queries on the queue using SQL
-*   You're already running MySQL, and you don't want to add a another database to your stack (eg. Kafka)
+-   You're already running MySQL, and you don't want to add a another database to your stack (eg. Kafka)

 Oxen isn't for you if:

-*   You need retry mechanisms for failed jobs
-*   Your jobs are user-facing and need to start in sub-second latencies
+-   Your jobs are user-facing and need to start in sub-second latencies
-*   You need a UI, and you don't want to hack something together yourself
+-   You need a UI, and you don't want to hack something together yourself
-*   Using MySQL for a queue makes you feel icky
+-   Using MySQL for a queue makes you feel icky

 ## Installation

 **Infrastructure Requirements**:

-*   Node 7 or higher
+-   Node 7 or higher
-*   MySQL
+-   MySQL

 **NPM**